Diversity is Ontario’s greatest strength say 4 white people running for Premier - The Beaverton

 Diversity is Ontario’s greatest strength say 4 white people running for Premier

-– In the recent Ontario Leaders Debate there seemed to be little the hopefuls for premier agreed upon, but one thing on which all four candidates did concur was that Ontario’s greatest strength is diversity.
+– In the recent Leaders Debate there seemed to be little the hopefuls for premier agreed upon, but one thing on which all four caucasian candidates did concur was that Ontario’s greatest strength is diversity.

-Reaching out from across the aisle, Green Party Candidate and Kansas-born cracker Mike Schreiner agreed, “We have such an incredible of diversity here in Ontario, and with that diversity comes a huge source of potential talent to fill big important jobs for the province”.
+Reaching out from across the aisle, Green Candidate and Kansas-born cracker Mike Schreiner agreed, “We have such an incredible wealth of diversity here in Ontario, and with that diversity comes a huge source of potential talent to fill big important jobs for the province”.

-The ’s Andrea Horwath agreed with her un-melanated Queen’s Park colleagues.
+The ’s agreed with her un-melanated Queen’s Park colleagues.
 “Harnessing the diversity of this province is going to be key to facing the challenges on the road ahead,” said Horwath, who looks permanently poised to ask for a manager at any given moment.

 Looking at the overwhelmingly pale field of candidates, a spokesperson for Elections Ontario said it was “unfair” to characterize the current field of hopefuls for Ontario’s next premier as being unrepresentative of the diversity of the province.